socialappslab/appcivist/README.md

 The platform is composed by 4 components, described below.
 To learn more about each, read the [Project Documentation](#project-documentation) below.:

+* [AppCivist Docker Dompose](https://github.com/socialappslab/appcivist-docker-compose): docker compose and docker container images for the whole project.
+We recommend starting here for installing the ecosystem.
 * [AppCivist Core Platform](https://github.com/socialappslab/appcivist-platform/): this repository contains the source code of the core backend for AppCivist.
 The core platform provides a RESTful API for managing User authentication, Assembly and Contribution Making.
 * [AppCivist-PB UI](https://github.com/socialappslab/appcivist-pb-client): main User Interface of the AppCivist Project for civic engagement proccesses like participatorty budgeting or planning.
 * [AppCivist Voting API](https://github.com/socialappslab/appcivist-voting-api): prototype implementation of a Ballot Based Voting API that allows both registered and non-registered users to cast votes on AppCivist users contributions.